· Veytron Technologies · Edge AI · 7 min read

 What the client got

 Engineers went from spending 20–40 minutes on initial triage to validating a pre-generated summary in under 5 minutes.
-Not every summary was correct — roughly 15% required manual review and correction — but even those cases had the right log window and relevant documentation already surfaced, making the investigation faster regardless.
+Not every summary was correct – roughly 15% required manual review and correction — typically cases involving firmware versions not yet indexed in the RAG layer.
+But even those cases had the right log window and relevant documentation already surfaced, making the investigation faster regardless.

 More importantly: the client’s security posture did not change.
 No telemetry left their network.
 The system was auditable, self-contained, and ran on hardware they already owned.

-If you have a device fleet generating structured telemetry and engineers spending too much time on triage, this architecture is worth considering — especially if data residency requirements rule out cloud AI APIs.
-Get in touch if you want to talk through whether it applies to your situation.
+If you have a device fleet generating structured telemetry and engineers spending too much time on triage, this architecture is worth considering – whether your devices run FreeRTOS, embedded Linux, or both.
+Data residency requirements don’t have to be a blocker.
+Get in touch — we can usually tell within one conversation whether the architecture fits your setup.